Mullah Omar

-After al-Qaeda, which had been given sanctuary in Afghanistan by the Taliban, carried out the September 11 attacks against the United States in 2001, American president George W. Bush demanded that the Taliban extradite al-Qaeda's leader Osama bin Laden to the United States.
+After al-Qaeda, which had previously been given sanctuary in Afghanistan by the Taliban, carried out the September 11 attacks against the United States in 2001, American president George W. Bush demanded that the Taliban extradite al-Qaeda's General Emir, Osama bin Laden, to the United States.
 The Taliban, under the leadership of Mullah Omar, refused to extradite him to the U.S. without concrete evidence linking him to the attacks, and they requested proof of his involvement in 9/11.
-The United States, however, had enough proof of him being in Afghanistan and under the Taliban's protection, and subsequently began the Global War on Terrorism and led a multinational invasion of Afghanistan in October 2001, greatly bolstered by the anti-Taliban Northern Alliance.
+The United States, however, had enough proof of him being in Afghanistan and under the Taliban's protection, and subsequently began the Global War on Terrorism and led a multinational invasion of Afghanistan in October 2001, which was greatly bolstered by the anti-Taliban Northern Alliance.
 By December 2001, the Taliban government had been ousted by the American-led coalition; Omar fled Kandahar, went into hiding in Zabul Province, and delegated operational control of the Taliban to his deputies.
 Under his command, the Taliban launched an insurgency against the new Afghan government and the coalition.
 Although Omar was the subject of a decade-long international manhunt, he remained in hiding for the rest of his life.
 He died in 2013, reportedly due to tuberculosis, which was not revealed publicly until 2015.
 In 2021, the Taliban deposed the Afghan government and regained power following the fall of Kabul.

 Omar remains a largely popular figure amongst the Taliban, who view him as a key freedom fighter who defended Afghanistan's Islamic principles – first against the Soviet empire and later against the Western world.
 Others have criticised him for his method of governance and his religious dogmatism.